sprabhu2/websiteMonitor/README.md

 1. Used txt file as a database to store the current website page details.
 This can be any treditional sql or noSql
 2. Used excel file to track the history.
 This can be a saparate Ui application.
 3. used gmail as a email server.

+To run the application
+1. Checkout the code
+2. npm install
+3. node server.js
+4. Once the application is running, call monitoring service using http://localhost:4000/:frequenceInSecond